braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/ideas_and_strategies/b2b_data_models.md

 ### Step 2.1: Map sales CRM IDs to Braze

-First, you’ll want to make sure Braze and your CRM of choice have a common identifier to share data to.
+First, make sure Braze and your CRM of choice have a common identifier to share data to.
 We suggest using the following table to map your sales CRM ID fields back to the Braze user object.
 The table below has Salesforce as the CRM system, but this can be done with any CRM.

 #### Braze object: User